LightSun/android-databinding/README.md

 ## blog and pdf resource
 if you are a chinese developer or know chinese.  please click  [here](http://blog.csdn.net/pkjjun2012/article/details/50286621) to see more easier.
 [chinese pdf](http://download.csdn.net/detail/pkjjun2012/9352397)

+## TODO
+   * optimize the plugin to use easier.

+## issue
+   * if you have a good suggestion  about this, please tell me.
+Thanks!
+   * This is just a beginning, may have bugs ,  so if you have any question , please tell me . i will do my best to resolve it.
+Thanks !

+## About me
+   * heaven7
+   * email: donshine723@gmail.com or 978136772@qq.com

+## hope
+i like technology. especially the open-source technology.And previous i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
+So i hope to share and communicate with the all of you.

 ## License